SemMTM/pinterest-clone/README.md

 - Animations improve user experience, making notifications smooth and natural
 - Fully reusable across different parts of the site, improving consistency

+## Error Pages
+### 403 - Unauthorised Actions

+Informs the user of unautherised actions and allows the user to navigate back to the homepage via a button.

+### 404 - Page Not Found

+Informs the user of a non-existing page and allows the user to navigate back to the homepage via a button.

+### 505 - Server Error

+Informs the user of a server error and allows the user to navigate back to the homepage via a button.

+## Image Compression
+#### What the Feature Does
+The image compression feature automatically optimizes and converts images to JPEG format when users upload images for:
+- Posts: Ensures post images are efficiently stored and loaded quickly
+- Profile Pictures: Reduces file size while maintaining image quality By applying lossless compression and format conversion, this feature helps improve page load speeds, reduce storage costs, and enhance overall performance without sacrificing image quality.

+#### How It Was Implemented
+1. Backend (Django Utility for Image Processing)
+    - A utility function `compress_and_convert_to_jpeg()` is used to handle image optimization
+    - This function:
+        - Opens the uploaded image using the Pillow library
+        - Resizes the image if necessary to reduce excessive file sizes
+        - Converts all images to JPEG format for consistency
+        - Applies compression to minimize file size without noticeable quality loss
+        - Saves the optimized image back to the model field before storing it in the database
+2. Integration with Post & Profile Models
+    - In the Post model, this function is applied before saving post images
+    - In the Profile model, it ensures that profile images are also compressed
+- Post Image Compression in `save()`
+    - Before saving a post, the uploaded image is processed and optimized, ensuring every image follows the same quality standards
+- Profile Image Compression in `save()`
+    - When a user uploads a profile picture, it is automatically optimized before being stored, preventing unnecessarily large profile images

+#### Why This Implementation Works Well
+- Seamless integration with Django models, ensuring images are compressed automatically
+- No manual intervention needed – users upload images normally while the system optimizes them in the background
+- Prevents unnecessary storage bloat, making the platform more scalable
+- Improves overall site performance by ensuring images load efficiently

+This intelligent image processing system ensures that users can upload high-quality images without impacting speed or storage efficiency.

 ## Unimplemented Features
 Serveral features were not implemented due to time constraints and can be seen in the [backlog](https://github.com/users/SemMTM/projects/2).